Academic Policy 1405.11

 of the unit, each faculty member has the right to submit any material documenting

-the quality of their professional performance in the annual review.
+the quality of their professional performance in scholarship, teaching, and service

 - The results of the annual peer evaluation shall be made fully available to the faculty